Queen Elizabeth II Diamond Jubilee Scholarship

 - February 2, 2018 for Summer 2018 opportunities

 The Queen Elizabeth Scholarship accepts applications on a rolling basis.
 Please see application link below.

 Applications for Summer 2017 are now closed.
-If you would like to apply for Fall 2017 and Winter 2018 opportunities, please see the application form below and contact Aziz Virani at email@example.com.
+If you would like to apply for Fall 2017 and Summer 2018 opportunities, please see the application form below and contact Aziza Virani at firstname.lastname@example.org.